0xSPIRIT/E-Sharp/README.md

 ;            # Prints the value of the current cell.
 ,            # Prints the value of the current cell in ASCII.
 $&num        # Gets the user's input, then stores it in the num'th cell.
-(filename)   # Stores each character from the specified file sequentially, starting from the current cell.
+(filename)   # Stores each character from the file sequentially in the cells, starting from the current cell.
 ```